Marcocanc/mi-lamp-re/README.md

 # Yeelight Bedside Lamp RE Notes

+*This repo is outdated and no longer maintained.
+Most of the things I've learned about the protocol have flown into [homebridge-yeelight](https://github.com/vvpossible/homebridge_yeelight)*

 *NOTE: Code snippets are in Swift since I'm reversing the iOS App*

 ### Endpoints